 Faux Stained Glass

 Turn tissue paper and contact paper into stunning stained glass windows.
 I adore how the colors light up when the sun shines through, brightening even the gloomiest day.
+If you love this aesthetic, explore these beautiful stained glass wedding gift ideas for a special couple.

 Yarn-Wrapped Winter Stars

 Wrap yarn around star-shaped cardboard cutouts to create cozy winter stars.
 I’ve found these look stunning hung in a window, catching the last light of the day.
+If you have leftover yarn, you might also enjoy trying some cozy winter crochet patterns.

 Penguin Pops